On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in Denver Public Works.

 The City and County of Denver is initiating the next phase of planning and design of improvements to Quebec Street between East 13th Avenue and East 26th Avenue.
 These improvements will provide much-needed mobility, safety, and multimodal connections to this vital north-south corridor.

 Following the Quebec Alternatives Analysis finalized in 2015, Denver Public Works is beginning the NEPA environmental review process and preliminary design for Quebec Street improvements.
-This phase is expected to conclude in mid-2019, with the final design in 2019-2021.
-Construction would occur in 2021-2022.
+This phase is expected to conclude in 2019, with the final design to follow.
+Construction on any improvements that are cleared through the environmental review process would not begin until 2022-23.

-As part of the SH 30 Hampden/Havana Pedestrian Safety Connections Improvements Project, Denver and CDOT are proposing to improve pedestrian safety along Hampden Avenue and Havana Street from approximately Dayton Street to Dartmouth Avenue.
-Construction is expected to begin in Fall 2016.
+As part of the SH 30 Hampden/Havana Pedestrian Safety Connections Improvements Project, Denver and CDOT are adding sidewalks, enhanced landscaping and other amenities to enhance the pedestrian environment along Hampden Avenue and Havana Street, from approximately Dayton Street to Dartmouth Avenue.

 Go Speer Leetsdale will examine transportation connectivity and operational needs for all modes of travel within the Speer/Leetsdale Corridor, a prominent travel route for Denver residents and one piece of larger travel movement conecting people to I-25 to the west and to I-225 to the southeast.
 The corridor is roughly defined by Broadway to the west and Mississippi Avenue to the east; it also considers connections approximately a half mile in either direction of Speer/Leetsdale to the north and south.